Nath9319/Project1/replit.md

 - **Color-Coded Activity Tracking**: Visual representation of different user activities and interaction types
 - **Tagging System**: Dynamic tag input with suggestions and autocomplete
 - **Entry Interactions**: Comment system for collaborative feedback and understanding
+- **Personal Mode Journal Features**:
+  - No social features (share, like, edit) in personal mode
+  - Reflection capability for older entries - users can add reflections that bring entries back to top
+  - Journal-like aesthetic with warm orange theme and date-focused layout
+  - Private sanctuary feel with reassuring privacy messaging

 ### Group Collaboration
 - **Group Management**: Create, join, and manage journaling groups